Get exclusive member benefits & effect social change. Join Today

 In this procedure, your doctor inserts a long tube with a camera down your throat and into your stomach and small intestine to examine the area for ulcers.
 This instrument also allows your doctor to remove tissue samples for examination.

 If you don’t have difficulty swallowing and have a low risk of stomach cancer, your doctor may recommend an upper GI test instead.
-For this procedure, you’ll drink a thick liquid called barium, and then a technician will take an X-ray of your stomach, esophagus, and small intestine.
+For this procedure, you’ll drink a thick liquid called barium (barium swallow).
+Then a technician will take an X-ray of your stomach, esophagus, and small intestine.
 The liquid will make it possible for your doctor to view and treat the ulcer.

 Because H. pylori is a cause of peptic ulcers, your doctor will also run a test to check for this infection in your stomach.

 Treatment will depend on the underlying cause of your ulcer.
-If tests show that you have an H. pylori infection, your doctor will prescribe a combination of medication, which you will have to take for up to two weeks.
-The medications include antibiotics to help kill infections, and proton pump inhibitors (PPIs) to help reduce stomach acid.
+If tests show that you have an H. pylori infection, your doctor will prescribe a combination of medication.
+You’ll have to take the medications for up to two weeks.
+The medications include antibiotics to help kill infections and proton pump inhibitors (PPIs) to help reduce stomach acid.

 If your doctor determines that you don’t have an H. pylori infection, they may recommend a prescription or over-the-counter PPI (such as Prilosec or Prevacid) for up to eight weeks to reduce stomach acid and help your ulcer heal.

-Untreated ulcers can become worse over time and lead to other, more serious health complications, such as:
+Untreated ulcers can become worse over time.
+They can lead to other more serious health complications such as:

-All three complications are medical emergencies that require surgery.
-Call your doctor if you feel dizzy or if symptoms return.
+All three complications are serious and may require surgery.
 Seek urgent medical attention if you experience the following symptoms:

 With proper treatment, most peptic ulcers heal.
-However, you may not heal if you stop taking your medication early or continue to use tobacco and pain relievers during treatment.
+However, you may not heal if you stop taking your medication early or continue to use tobacco, alcohol, and nonsteroidal pain relievers during treatment.
 Your doctor will schedule a follow-up appointment after your initial treatment to evaluate your recovery.

 Some ulcers, called refractory ulcers, don’t heal with treatment.
 If your ulcer doesn’t heal with the initial treatment, this can indicate: